TITLE 86: REVENUE

 Section 200.115 Notice

-a) In the absence of an agreement by the parties as to a time and place for an evidentiary hearing, pre-trial or status conference, notice of the time and place fixed for any such hearing, pre-trial or status conference shall be given to the person or persons concerned, or their legal counsel, if appropriate authorization is on file, not less than 14 days prior to the day fixed for such proceeding.
-Personal service of the notice or order, or notice given by United States registered or certified mail, addressed to the person concerned at his last known address, or to his authorized representative, is sufficient.
+a) In the absence of an agreement by the parties as to a time and place for an evidentiary hearing, pre-trial or status conference, notice of the time and place fixed for any such hearing, pre-trial or status conference shall be given to the person or persons concerned, or their legal counsel, if appropriate authorization is on file, not less than 14 days prior to the day fixed for the proceeding.
+Notice or orders shall be provided by personal service; U.S. Mail, addressed to the person concerned at his or her last known address, or to his or her authorized representative; or email as provided in this Section.
+Proof of service shall be established in accordance with Subsection (b) of Illinois Supreme Court Rule 12.

-b) For all motions in accordance with Section 200.185 of this Part, whether for continuance or otherwise, notice of the time and place set for hearing on such motion shall be not less than 2 calendar days, if personally served, or less than 5 calendar days, if by regular United States mail, prior to the time set to be heard on that motion.
+b) For all motions in accordance with Section 200.185, whether for continuance or otherwise, notice of the time and place set for hearing on the motion shall be not less than 2 calendar days, if personally served or by email, or less than 5 calendar days, if by regular U.S. Mail, prior to the time set to be heard on that motion.